Professor Pascal Nemirovski

 - Andrei Ivanov (Belarus)

-4th Prize and winner of the “Best Interpreter of Spanish Music” at the Valencia International Piano Competition in 2017, Spain.
+Valencia International Piano Competition (2017), Spain: 4th Prize and winner of the “Best Interpreter of Spanish Music”.

 - Roman Kosyakov (Russia):

-1st Prize, the Audience Prize and the “ Royal Philarmonic Orchestra” Prize at the Hastings International Piano Concerto Competition, 2018, UK.
+Hastings International Piano Concerto Competition (2018), UK: 1st Prize, the Audience Prize and the “ Royal Philharmonic Orchestra” Prize.

-4th Prize at the Antoine de Saint-Exupéry International Piano Competition (Saint-Priest-Lyon), 2017, France.
+Antoine de Saint-Exupéry International Piano Competition (2017), France: 4th Prize.

 - Daniel Lebhardt (Hungary):